Educational inequality in the United States: Perry Preschool Project

-The Perry Preschool Project in Ypsilanti, Michigan reaffirmed the positive relationship between early education and future achievement.
-The study assigned random 3- and 4-year-old children from low-income families to attend the Perry school, which had ample resources and a high teacher to student ratio.
+The Perry Preschool Project in Ypsilanti, Michigan, reaffirmed the positive relationship between early education and future achievement.
+The study assigned random three- and four-year-old children from low-income families to attend the Perry school, which had ample resources and a high teacher-to-student ratio.
 It also heavily emphasized the development of reading and writing skills.
-Once graduated, students who attended the Perry school were less than 1/5 as likely to have broken the law as compared with students who did not attend the preschool.
+After graduating, students who attended the Perry school were found to be less than 20% as likely to have committed a criminal offense compared to those who did not attend the preschool.
 The study also discovered that those who attended the preschool program earned, on average, $5,500 more per year than those who did not attend the school, pointing to a higher return on investment for the students who attended the Perry school.
 This study received widespread acclaim and validated the idea that early intervention is a powerful tool in alleviating educational and income inequality in America.

 Abecedarian Early Intervention Project

 The Abecedarian Project in North Carolina is another study that found early intervention in education produced significant gains for future attainment.
-The study provided a group of infants from low-income families with early childhood education programs five days a week, eight hours each day.
+The study provided a group of infants from low-income families with early childhood education programs five days a week for eight hours each day.
 The educational programs emphasized language, and incorporated education into game activities.
-This program continued for 5 years.
-The group's future progress was then measured as they grew older, and compared to a control group that contained students in a similar socioeconomic status that did not receive early intervention.
-Children who received early education were more likely to attend college, graduate high school, and reported having higher salaries.
+This program continued for five years.
+The group's future progress was then measured as they aged and, compared to a control group that contained students of a similar socioeconomic status who did not receive early intervention.
+Children who received early education were more likely to attend college and graduate high school, and they reported having higher salaries.
 They were also less likely to engage in criminal activities, and more likely to have consistent employment.
 This study was also highly influential in supporting the positive effect of early intervention initiatives.

 General effects of early intervention

-There is also more evidence that points to the beneficial effects of early intervention programs.
-It has been found that children who attend education centers or participate in early childhood education programs on average perform better on initial math and reading assessments than children who did not participate in these initiatives.
+There is more evidence that points to the beneficial effects of early intervention programs.
+It has been found that children who attend education centers or participate in early childhood education programs perform better on average on initial math and reading assessments than children who did not participate in these initiatives.
 This gap continues through the early years of children's schooling and is more prominent among groups of students who come from disadvantaged backgrounds.
 Most social studies conducted regarding intervention programs find that inequality in early education leads to inequality in future ability, achievement, and adult success.
 Neurological studies have also found that negative psychosocial risks in early childhood affect the developing brain and a child's development.
 These studies concluded that reducing the effects of these negative risks and subsequent inequality requires targeted interventions to address specific risk factors, like education.